 These caterpillars and their legendary ability to predict winter weather have been part of American folklore since the colonial era, but were popularized by entomologist Dr. Howard C. Curran, curator of insects at the American Museum of Natural History in New York City, when he decided to put it to the test.
 In 1948, Curran headed to Bear Mountain, New York, to study the caterpillars.
 There he found that over half of his test subjects had wide orange bands, meaning the upcoming winter would be milder-than-average.
 And it was.
 He relayed his findings to a reporter and the story was published in the New York Herald Tribune.

 Dr. Curran continued his study for eight more years but was never able to fully conclude whether the woolly bear was a reliable prognosticator.
 But the folklore continues to this day.

 Are All Black Caterpillars Woolly Worms?

-Caterpillars that are all black, all brown, or another color are a different species, not Pyrrharctia Isabella—so don’t think it means that winter will be brutal if you spot one!
+Caterpillars that are entirely black, entirely brown, or any other color are actually a different species, not Pyrrharctia Isabella.
+So don’t assume that their appearance predicts a harsh winter!

-Even though not everyone subscribes to the woolly bear method of weather forecasting, watching them in the fall is an exciting American tradition that is unlikely to change anytime soon.
-In fact, there’s even a famous Woollybear Festival held annually in Vermilion, Ohio that celebrates the caterpillar’s abilities.
+While not everyone believes in the woolly bear method of weather forecasting, observing these caterpillars in the autumn remains an exciting American tradition that is unlikely to change anytime soon.
+In fact, there is even a famous Woollybear Festival held annually in Vermilion, Ohio, which celebrates the caterpillar’s remarkable abilities.

 Watch a woolly bear caterpillar make a cocoon (time-lapse)!